Lighting the Way

 Solar energy is on the rise – especially in states that have adopted strong public policies to encourage solar power.

-- • 11 of the 12 have strong net metering policies.
-In nearly all of these states, consumers are compensated at the full retail rate for the excess electricity they supply to the grid.
-Net metering ensures that consumers receive reliable and fair compensation for the excess electricity they provide to the grid.
+- Nine have strong net metering policies.
+In nearly all of the leading states, consumers are compensated at the full retail rate for the excess electricity they supply to the grid.

-- • 10 of the 12 have strong statewide interconnection policies.
+- Nine have strong statewide interconnection policies.
 Good interconnection policies reduce the time and hassle required for individuals and companies to connect solar energy systems to the grid.

-- • 11 of the 12 have renewable electricity standards that set minimum requirements for the share of a utility’s electricity that must come from renewable sources, and 9 of them have solar carve-outs that set specific targets for solar or other forms of clean, distributed electricity.
+- All have renewable electricity standards that set minimum requirements for the share of a utility’s electricity that must come from renewable sources, and eight of them have solar carve-outs that set specific targets for solar or other forms of clean, distributed electricity.

-- • The vast majority of the states allow for creative financing options such as third-party power purchase agreements and property assessed clean energy (PACE) financing.
+- Nine allow for creative financing options such as third-party power purchase agreements, and eight allow Property Assessed Clean Energy (PACE) financing.

 Strong public policies at every level of government can help unlock America’s potential for clean solar energy.
 To achieve America’s full solar potential:

-* In this report, “solar photovoltaic capacity” refers to installed solar photovoltaic systems, both distributed and utility-scale.
+In this report, “solar photovoltaic capacity” refers to installed solar photovoltaic systems, both distributed and utility-scale.
 “Solar electricity capacity” refers to all solar technologies that generate electricity, including concentrating solar power systems that use the sun’s heat – rather than its light – to generate electricity.
-The figures in this report do not include other solar energy technologies, such as solar water heating, that are increasingly important sources of clean energy.
+The figures in this report do not include other solar energy technologies, such as solar water heating.